Introduction to Australia’s Growing Regions

 Soil quality is also a key consideration, as many areas in this region have acidic soils that may require lime or other amendments to raise pH levels.
 Adding compost or other organic matter can help to improve soil fertility and structure.

-Overall, growing vegetables in Australia’s temperate region is a rewarding experience that can yield a bountiful harvest with the right approach and careful attention to soil, water, and plant selection.
+Overall, growing vegetables in Australia’s mild region is a rewarding experience that can yield a bountiful harvest with the right approach and careful attention to soil, water, and plant selection.

 Cold Zone